Chapter 3: Principles, Rules, and Procedures for Promotion and the Award of Tenure

 Candidates to be considered for tenure are persons who have already achieved and who show promise of continuing to achieve a level of excellence in their contribution to the research, scholarship, or creative expression appropriate to their discipline or profession and as described in their letter of appointment.
 Indicators of excellence include originality, logical rigor, distinctiveness of ideas, creativity of expression, independence of thought in identifying projects and framing issues for analysis, advancement of a theoretical viewpoint or a perceptive and balanced criticism of such a viewpoint, and significant and important intellectual impact.

 Successful candidates for tenure at Vanderbilt must be active scientists, scholars, critics, or artists.
 By the time of the tenure review, they must have completed and made available research, scholarship, criticism, or artistic production of such high quality as to gain favorable recognition within their discipline and at a national level.
 The works may be available through the publication of books and articles, the circulation of manuscripts intended for publication, lectures and presentations, exhibits, or performances.
 When candidates participate in group research projects, it is their responsibility to provide a means for distinguishing their contributions from those of other members of the group.
-Both past achievements and future promise, both the quantity and the quality of completed work, determine one’s eligibility for tenure.
+Both past achievements and future promise, both the quantity and the quality of completed work, determines one’s eligibility for tenure.

 Candidates for tenure must accept as career obligations the dissemination of knowledge and the nurturing of a spirit of inquiry.
 To qualify for tenure, candidates must demonstrate a high overall level of teaching effectiveness, with appropriate weight given to performance in each of the various forms of teaching that are important to the respective programs of their departments or schools.